-Right of succession is also lost when someone becomes a member of the Night's Watch, septon, a maester, or joins the Kingsguard.
+Right of succession is also lost when someone becomes a member of the Night's Watch, a septon, a septa, a silent sister, a maester, or joins the Kingsguard.
 Traitors may be attainted, in which case even his descendants would lose their right to succeed.

 Inheritance of the Iron Throne

 Inheritance customs for the Iron Throne differ from the inheritance customs in the rest of Westeros.
 The inheritance rights of females with regard to the Iron Throne have changed over the years, as a result of several power struggles.